mstrhakr/scans/README.md

 - Setting the Network Category to Private

 All you have to do is run scans.exe and follow the prompts, it's as easy as that.

+> Note: You must disable Real-Time Scanning in your AV software to run this utility